Lectionary this week: Mary anoints Jesus

-For those of us who have the nerve to think that Jesus might have been serious when he told us to serve the poor, this week’s gospel passage is disturbing, to say the least.
+For those of us who have the nerve to think that Jesus was serious when he told us to serve the poor, this week’s gospel passage is disturbing.
 At first glance, Jesus seems reckless and more than a little self indulgent.
-When he’s forced to choose between meeting the needs of the poor and enjoying a high-priced pedicure, Jesus opts for personal luxury.
+When he’s forced to choose between meeting the needs of the poor and enjoying a high-priced pedicure, Jesus picks the pedicure.

-Wait a minute … that doesn’t sound like the Jesus I know.
-So what are we missing?
+But wait a minute … that doesn’t sound like the Jesus I know.
+So, what are we missing?

 The Passage: John 12:1-8 (NRSV)